 Lebkuchen – a German Classic

-Having eaten my way through most of the cookies on offer in Germany I knew that for the cookie swap I’d have to do my take on a German classic – my cookie of choice was the Lebkuchen which is similar to the gingerbread biscuit we know and love in England.
+Having eaten my way through most of the cookies on offer during my last visit to Germany for the Christmas markets, I knew I wanted to recreate them at home.
+Lebkuchen is similar to the gingerbread biscuit we know and love in England so seemed a good starting point.

 - Sieve together the flour, ground almonds and spices into a large bowl and place to one side.